 3. Pay for the Uniform CPA Exam

-In South Carolina, taking all four portions of the CPA test costs $952.60 plus a $135 application fee.
+In South Carolina, taking all four portions of the CPA test costs $1,379.20 plus a $90 education evaluation application fee.
 The registration price for the re-examination varies according to the number of sections you sign up for.

 4. Notice to Schedule (NTS)